 For more detailed information on this program CLICK HERE

-Presented online in a series of two live 2½-hour time modules, this seminar covers all the fundamental components of a complete energy audit.
+PROGRAM UPDATED FOR 2016...
+Presented online in a series of three live 2 hour time modules, this fully updated seminar covers all the fundamental components of a complete energy audit, including an overview of the latest industry standards and ASHRAE Energy Audit Guideline.

 AIA Learning Units Eligible